victorArincon/victorArincon/README.md

 </p>

 I'm Víctor Rincón, actually studying TIC's at UNIBE university in Dominican Republic, 19 years old.
-Experience in problem resolving, Studied photoshop and worked for my dad few years when I had 13 years old to 17 because I wanted to know photoshop, then start studying cibersecurity tech course, being specific learning and getting into the  superficial and then getting into cisco packet tracer ( Hardware configuration, internet config, LAN, WAN , IP Config, DNS...), I have experience working as Service Desk in a friend company configuring computers for designers and configuring IP cams.
+Experience in problem resolving, start studying cibersecurity tech course, being specific learning and getting into the  superficial and then getting into cisco packet tracer ( Hardware configuration, internet config, LAN, WAN , IP Config, DNS...), I have experience working as Service Desk in a friend company configuring computers for designers and configuring IP cams.

 - 🌱 I’m currently learning Python and IT Customer Support Basics
 - 💬 Ask me about History